Tourism and hospitality

 Additional mitigating measures will be in place to reduce the risks of operating at 1m as opposed to 2m.
 You must follow the guidance and instructions of staff at all times and be mindful to maintain your own distance of 1m from others out-with your own household or a carer, this includes while sitting and eating/drinking at the table.
 This is to keep you and others safe and persistent non-compliance by the public may lead to the premises having to close.

-We are clear that it will take businesses, employees and customers to each play their own part in making responsible choices to allow us to make progress in reopening the tourism and hospitality sector safely.
+We are clear that it will take businesses, employees and customers to each play their own part in making responsible choices to allow us to make progress in reopening the tourism and hospitality sector safely, and keeping it open.
 At all times always put safety first.
 Going to a hospitality premises including a pub should not feel the same as it used to for the time being until we can fully exit all mitigating measures.